attilaolah/attilaolah.github.io/_posts/2021-11-10-rendering-earth-in-godot-3-4.md

 [![Connect image texture](/images/2021/connect-image-texture.png)](/images/2021/connect-image-texture.png)

+## Welcom to Godot

-Next step is to create a simple geme in Godot and import the globe from Blender.
+The next step is to create a simple geme in Godot and import the globe from Blender.
 Fire up Godot (I'm using version 3.4) and create a new project.
 No need to use a template, we really just want an empty project.